What can you expect on the day?

 When you arrive

 Your documents will be checked and your photograph taken.
-You’ll be given a photocard which you’ll need to wear throughout the exam.
+You’ll be given an ID badge which you’ll need to wear throughout the exam.

 You won’t need to take anything with you into the exam circuit, not even your own medical equipment.
 Everything you need will be provided.